 6. Listen to the research

-Every successful intervention program has, at the core, scientific, evidence-based curriculum and instructional practices.
+Every successful intervention program has, at the core, a scientific, evidence-based curriculum and instructional practices.
 Allow some time to vet any new tool, approach, or online program before implementation to make sure that it’s backed by strong research.
 For instance, many of our own programs have undergone an extensive research and approval process through Marzano Research.